ShunYaoTeo/PSD2_Food_Wastage_Reduction/README.md

 - Make sure to have Minikube and kubectl installed.
 - Git pull the project from the GitHub repository: [https://github.com/ShunYaoTeo/PSD2_Food_Wastage_Reduction](https://github.com/ShunYaoTeo/PSD2_Food_Wastage_Reduction)

+### Initializing the Database

+Before running the microservices, you need to execute the `init.sql` files in the following order:

+1. Auth
+2. FoodWasteCollection
+3. RewardManagement

 ### Running the Microservices

 1. Run: `start minikube`